Generic Name: bedaquiline (bed AK wi leen)

 What is Sirturo?

-Sirturo is used together with other medications to treat tuberculosis that has been resistant to other antibacterial medications.
+Sirturo is used together with other medications to treat tuberculosis of the lungs that has been resistant to other antibacterial medications.

 Sirturo can cause serious and sometimes fatal side effects.
 This medicine should be used only if you have no other treatment options.

 Sirturo can cause serious and sometimes fatal side effects.
 This medicine should be used only if you have no other treatment options.
 Use only the prescribed dose of this medication, and follow all patient instructions for safe use.

 Sirturo can affect your heart rhythm, especially if you also take certain other medicines.
 Tell your doctor about all medicines you use, and those you start or stop using during your treatment with this medicine.

 Before taking this medicine